 I would only recommend it if you had some time to kill and if it weren’t too crowded.

 Niagara Parks area offers many other attractions that I did not have time to experience during this trip.
 Some are worth mentioning:

 Butterfly Conservatory: Walk through the gates and into a lush tropical paradise full of fluttering butterflies.

 Niagara’s Fury: Learn about the history of Niagara Falls through a 4D 360-degree theater with a moving platform and multi-sensory experience.

 Things to do away from the falls

-Another way to enjoy the view is to dine at the rotating restaurant or the Buffett level.
+Another way to enjoy the view is to dine at the rotating restaurant or the buffet level.
 Any dining reservation includes observation tower access.
-We tried the buffet during this visit and we were lucky to have a seat with a view.
+We tried the buffet during this visit and were lucky to have a seat with a view.
 The food and service were very good but pricey.

 Tip: There are 2 dining restaurants at the top of the tower.
 The buffet area does not rotate, so you may end up with a seat away from the view.
 The lower dining area does rotate providing a chance for all diners to enjoy the falls.

 The basement of the tower also hosts a fun arcade for all ages.